 The fellowship program places major emphasis on the study, rehearsal and performance of the orchestral literature, ranging from the earliest works composed for orchestra to works commissioned for world premiere by the New World Symphony.
 Under the direction of Michael Tilson Thomas and leading guest conductors, NWS presents a full season of orchestral performances at the New World Center in Miami Beach and the Knight Concert Hall at the Arsht Center for the Performing Arts in Miami.
 In addition, NWS holds frequent reading sessions of major orchestral repertoire to provide its Fellows with additional exposure to this literature.
 In addition to orchestral performance and musicianship, NWS offers a series of speakers and workshops in audience engagement and leadership.
 Some require attendance by all Fellows, some only first-year Fellows, some require attendance once during a three-year Fellowship, and others are optional.

 An intensive four-day audition preparation seminar, involving visiting coaches from major orchestras, is held each year.
 This seminar consists of a series of audition training exercises and private audition coaching, as well as a panel discussion of the audition process from the perspective of the orchestra audition committee.
 In addition, Fellows organize monthly mock auditions intended to replicate the conditions of professional orchestra auditions, with the occasional participation of guest conductors and coaches.
-To assist Fellows in achieving optimal performance in audition and performance settings, NWS presents an annual series of workshops with psychologists Dr. Don Greene and Dr. Noa Kageyama.
+To assist Fellows in achieving optimal performance in audition and performance settings, NWS presents an annual series of workshops with psychologist Dr. Noa Kageyama.
 Their groundbreaking work with NWS Fellows includes individual training and group exercises.

 NWS annually presents a week-long Baroque music project with diverse programs of orchestral, chamber, vocal and dance music, offering NWS Fellows the opportunity for in-depth study of Baroque performance practice with renowned period-practice specialists.
 These have included Ton Koopman, Bernard Labadie and Nicholas McGegan.

 NWS Fellows are afforded multiple opportunities to study and perform chamber music under the guidance of Michael Linville, Associate Dean and Director of Chamber Music Activities.
 Among these are a season-long series of performances by NWS Fellows together with leading chamber music artists.
 Chamber music activities also include the innovative Musical Xchange series, which serves as a vehicle for the development of public speaking and stage presence skills.
-At these casual, somewhat improvisatory events musicians speak informally from the stage, and lighting, audio and video effects and props are often used to add immediacy and atmosphere.
+At these casual, somewhat improvisatory events musicians speak informally from the stage.
+Lighting, audio and video effects and props are often used to add immediacy and atmosphere.
 Musical Xchanges offer a variety of solo and small ensemble repertoire, and Fellows work with a drama coach or stage director in creating and developing their presentations.
 Musicians' Forums afford NWS Fellows valuable experience in concert promotion and production.
 An exciting part of the South Beach scene, Musicians' Forums programs have included solo, chamber, and chamber orchestra repertoire, as well as Fellows' own jazz, rock and pop compositions.

 Each season, NWS Fellows take the spotlight performing as soloists in two types of programs.
 Winners of NWS’ annual concerto competition perform center stage with the orchestra in one of two Concerto Showcase programs.
 Fellows may also compete for a chance to perform a recital in the Solo Spotlight series.
 Taking place in the New World Center’s SunTrust Pavilion, these intimate presentations allow Fellows to conceive and design their own content and structure.